 My research interests merge landscape ecology and wildlife conservation.
 I’m interested in understanding how environmental factors influence animal behaviour, including habitat selection, predator-prey dynamics, and ultimately population dynamics.
 I am particularly interested in non-invasive and multi-species approaches to answer these complex questions.
 Cross-scale extrapolations of animal responses are central themes of my research.

-As a member of the Bear Specialist Group (BSG) under the International Union for Conservation of Nature (IUCN), l'm involved in a number of applied conservation projects, and including designing and leading a field-based project looking at habitat selection patterns and distribution overlap between sloth bears and Asiatic black bears in and around protected areas of the Terai Arc of Nepal and India.
+As the Red List Authority for the Bear Specialist Group (BSG) under the International Union for Conservation of Nature (IUCN), l'm involved in a number of applied conservation projects, and including designing and leading a field-based project looking at habitat selection patterns and distribution overlap between sloth bears and Asiatic black bears in and around protected areas of the Terai Arc of Nepal and India.